NCX-Programming/theVaultC/README.md

 And yes, cross platform.
 All projects contained in theVaultC are guarenteed to work on 32-bit Windows, 64-bit Windows and Linux.
 Mostly compatible with macOS, however it is only available on Intel Macs, and possibly through Rosetta 2 on ARM Macs however that has not been tested.
 ## Compiling and Running
 Unlike the old Vault, theVaultC does get relases, however they can often be out of date and you'll want to compile it yourself.
 A makefile has been provided for your convience.
+It's important to note that there is a master Makefile that will compile all Vault programs and there are also Makefiles for the individual programs.
+You can use either, but just make sure you're using the one that will compile the program that you want to run.
-# Before Starting, you'll need the proper compiler for your target system
+## Before Starting, you'll need the proper compiler for your target system
 Our makefile uses gcc for Linux, and mingw for Windows.
 You can get both on a system with apt by typing:
 `sudo apt install gcc mingw`